Gan Yang: Career

 Born in 1952 in Shenyang, Gan was raised in Hangzhou, Fujian.
 Gan was a Red Guard in the early years of the Cultural Revolution, but became disillusioned with the movement and was sent to labour in the Greater Khingan Mountains in 1970.
 He was admitted to Heilongjiang University after the death of Mao Zedong, graduating in 1982.
 Gan then pursued graduate studies in philosophy at Peking University, where he was a classmate of Liu Xiaofeng.
 At Beijing he developed an interest in continental philosophy, particularly the thought of Martin Heidegger and the Neo-Kantians.
 He graduated with a master's degree in 1985 and played an important role in disseminating Western philosophy in China in the late 1980s.

 In 1989, Gan enrolled as a PhD student under the Committee of Social Thought at the University of Chicago, but left Chicago ten years later without a doctorate.
-He was appointed professor of political philosophy at the Chinese University of Hong Kong, then moved to Sun Yat-sen University as dean of the Liberal Arts College in 2009, where he presided over a general reform of liberal arts at the university on Straussian lines, emphasising Chinese, Latin, and Ancient Greek classics.
+He was appointed professor of political philosophy at the Chinese University of Hong Kong, then moved to Sun Yat-sen University as dean of the Liberal Arts College (Boya College) in 2009, where he presided over a general reform of liberal arts at the university on Straussian lines, emphasising Chinese, Latin, and Ancient Greek classics.

 Gan was described in 2013 as "one of the most prominent political philosophers of contemporary China".

 Views

+In Gan's view, Chinese conservatism should incorporate Mao-era socialist egalitarianism and Deng era market reformism so as to "unify three heritages into a single strand".
+This view the political idea of "three heritages", through which the Gongyang thinker Dong Zhongshu wrote that "a new king must keep safe the heritage of the two [earlier] kings as a means of maintaining the connection".

+Gan contends that since the 1970s, American Straussians have used esotericism to replace the liberal-egalitarian elements of the American ideological creed with classical and aristocratic ideals.
+In Gan's view, the deceptive methods used by the United States to justify its 2003 invasion of Iraq came from the doctrines of the Straussian school.

+Gan criticizes what he deems as political correctness imposed by "tenured radicals" in American university humanities departments.
+According to Gan, a trend of hedonistic liberalism had led to the "closing of the American mind".